 All persons have a duty to ensure health and safety, to ‘manage risks’ by eliminating health and safety risks so far as is reasonably practicable, and if it is not reasonably practicable to do so, to minimise those risks so far as is reasonably practicable.

-Persons conducting a business or undertaking will have health and safety duties to manage risks if they:

-engage workers to undertake work for them, or if they direct or influence work carried out by workers;

-may put other people at risk from the conduct of their business or undertaking;

-manage or control the workplace or fixtures, fittings or plant at the workplace;

-design, manufacture, import or supply plant, substances or structures for use at a workplace;

-install, construct or commission plant or structures at a workplace.
+Persons conducting a business or undertaking will have health and safety duties to manage risks if they engage workers to undertake work for them, put other people at risk from the conduct of their business or undertaking, design, manufacture, import or supply plant, substances or structures or install, construct or commission plant or structures at a workplace.

-Deciding what is ‘reasonably practicable’ to protect people from harm requires taking into account and weighing up all relevant matters, including:

-the likelihood of the hazard or risk concerned occurring;

-the degree of harm that might result; from the hazard or risk;
+Deciding what is ‘reasonably practicable’ to protect people from harm requires taking into account and weighing up the likelihood of the hazard or risk concerned occurring, the degree of harm that might result;the availability of suitable ways to eliminate or minimise the risk.

-knowledge about the hazard or risk, and ways of eliminating or minimising the risk;

-the availability and suitability of ways to eliminate or minimise the risk;

-after assessing the extent of the risk and the available ways of eliminating or minimising the risk, the cost associated with available ways of eliminating or minimising the risk, including whether the cost is grossly disproportionate to the risk.

 Health and Safety legislation imposes strict duties on key stakeholders in the workplace to ensure there is an acceptable level of health and safety.
 These duties are sometimes called the general duties of care.
 Implementing that duty of care principle means planning for the prevention of workplace accidents, injuries and illnesses.
 This often requires organisations to ensure that:

 health and safety risks are identified, assessed, controlled, monitored and reviewed;